ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 and distracting medium for learning stuff, so the first suggestion I will make is to read books on the subject matter.

-For JavaScript, start with the following books: JavaScript the Good Parts is like the bible of JavaScript.
+For JavaScript, start with the following books: [JavaScript the Good Parts](http://shop.oreilly.com/product/9780596517748.do) is like the bible of JavaScript.
 It is an old one, but still the best for starting out.
-JavaScript the Definitive Guide is also a must have, though you will probably keep it as a reference. jQuery's principle author John Resig's [Secrets of the JavaScript Ninja](www.manning.com/resig/) is also notable.
+[JavaScript: the Definitive Guide](http://shop.oreilly.com/product/9780596805531.do) is also a must have, though you will probably keep it as a reference. jQuery's principle author John Resig's [Secrets of the JavaScript Ninja](www.manning.com/resig/) is also notable.
 If you are looking for good (and freely available online) books, take a look at